rutvikk05/chess-server/README.md

 	/help Provides information on the commands available.
 	/history The current game's history.
 	/ischeck Finds out if the game is in check.
+	/ismate Finds out if the game is over.
 	/metadata Metadata of the current game.
 	/piece {"position":"square"} Gets a piece by its position on the board.
 The "position" parameter is mandatory.
 	/pieces {"color":["w","b"]} Gets the pieces on the board by color.
 The "color" parameter is mandatory.